3D Scene Creation and Rendering via Rough Meshes: A Lighting Transfer Avenue: Experiments

 \section{Experiments}

-In this section, we conduct extensive experiments to examine our LighTNet.
-We first briefly introduce the learning and inference details.
-Then, we build two evaluation sets, and make comparisons against several representative SOTA works.
-Finally, we perform various ablation studies to discuss our method comprehensively.
-We refer to the supplemental material for network architectures and more experimental results.
-Codes and datasets will be shared.
+In this section, we conduct many experiments to examine the lighting transfer avenue.
+We first present the training and evaluation sets building processes in Sec.~\ref{subsec:data-const}.
+Then, we build several baselines and make benchmark comparisons with them in Sec.~\ref{subsec:comparison}.
+Finally, we perform various ablation studies to discuss our method in Sec.~\ref{subsec:ablation}.